ebullient/campaign-notes/gm-story/ideas/3-divine-contention-plot-summary.md

+---
+tags:
+- gm/story/ideas
+---
-Plot Summary - Divine Contention
+# Plot Summary - Divine Contention

 EVERYTHING in this post is a SPOILER!
 If you are not DMing this adventure, then don't ruin your fun by reading any further!